 Alternatively, you can call customer services on 01305 221000, 8.30am to 5pm, Monday to Friday.

 Please continue to contact your GP or health professional.

 For urgent medical help, use NHS 111 online or call 111.

 For life-threatening emergencies, call 999 for an ambulance.
 If you’re advised to go to hospital, it’s important to go.

 If you need medicines or prescriptions delivered, please contact your usual pharmacy in the first instance.

-If you are struggling financially and need help or advice, call Dorset Citizens Advice on 0800 144 8848, textphone 0800 144 8884 or visit our Reaching Out pages for information including help with benefits, employment issues and access to food.
+If you are struggling financially and need help or advice, call Dorset Citizens Advice on 0800 144 8848, textphone 0800 144 8884 or visit our support for residents pages for information including help with benefits, employment issues and access to food.